kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 I had a one-on-one discussion some time ago with a colleague who joined a new company and well-established team.
-During design and code reviews, they felt uneasy offering feedback to the experienced engineers and second-guessed themselves.
+During design and code reviews, they felt uneasy offering feedback to the other engineers and second-guessed themselves.
 What feedback could they offer to a team that knows what they're doing?
-Haven't the engineers already considered any points they might bring up?
+Haven't the other engineers already considered any points they might bring up?

-I go through this too.
-I've joined new teams and had a hard time figuring out how to engage with my teammates and what I could offer.
+I experience this too when I join new teams.
+I have a hard time figuring out how to engage with my teammates and what I can offer.
 In this post, we'll explore what's behind the discomfort and ways to overcome it.

 ## Understanding

-Let's first attempt to look behind this feeling and see what might be at root.
+Let's first attempt to look behind the discomfort.
+In my experience, it usually comes from:

-What leads to these feelings of discomfort?
+1. New environments
+2. Impostor syndrome
+3. or Venn diagram knowledge differences

+Let's dig into those.

 ### New Environments

-When you're new on a team, or when something isn't established, it's hard to know what the rules are.
+When joining a team, or when something isn't established, it's hard to know what the rules are.
 How do people handle themselves in this environment?
-Should I adhere to that or do my own thing?
-Do I wait to say something's wrong or do I try to understand it first?
+Should I follow the standard way or suggest something different?
+How long should I wait before I try to change it?

 Dan Luu wrote a post on
 [the Normalization of Device](https://danluu.com/wat/, where he talks about the